 – George Hoyningen-Huene

-George Hoyningen-Huene will be remembered for his unmatched talent for balancing color, form, light and shadow, and for the neo-classical atmosphere of his images.
-Many of his timeless photographic masterpieces can today be seen in the collections of the world’s leading museums.
+George Hoyningen-Huene will be remembered for his unmatched talent in balancing color, form, light and shadow, and for the neo-classical atmosphere that infused his images.
+Many of his timeless photographic masterpieces can be seen today in the collections of the world’s leading museums.